For India's railway children, a dangerous life by the tracks

 “Now it is increasing,” said Pramod Singh from the Salaam Baalak Trust, who combs the platforms each morning for new arrivals and tries to bring them into his group’s safety net.

-Navin Sellaraju, country director of the Railway Children India, a branch of the UK-based organization, said it is a huge issue in a country that has a fifth of the world’s children.
+Navin Sellaraju, country director of the Railway Children India, a branch of the UK-based organisation, said it is a huge issue in a country that has a fifth of the world’s children.

 “A good number of them have run away from poverty in rural areas of the most backward states.
 In Delhi and Mumbai, you have many from Uttar Pradesh, Bihar and West Bengal,” he said, referring to large northern and eastern states whose combined populations exceed those of Brazil and Russia together.